-Kerr Street has essentially morphed into Kerr Village, a vibrant community with a welcoming, eclectic vibe that is attracting young families and millennials in droves!
-It even has its own Facebook page that updates community events and local news.
+Kerr Street has essentially morphed into Kerr Village in central Oakville, a vibrant community with a welcoming, eclectic vibe that is attracting young families and millennials in droves!
+It even has its own Kerr Village neighbourhood Facebook page that updates community events and local news.
 Its urban revitalization is served well by its small town hospitality.
 There are more independently owned businesses in this neighbourhood than in all of Oakville.
 Shop owners take the time to get to know their clientele and it is not unusual to be welcomed by your first name as you come through their doors.
 The dining options also illustrate the community’s diversity.
 Aromatic coffee shops, ethnic eateries, bakeries, specialty food shops and both casual and fine dining are offered.

 Three curated outdoor markets offering everything from collectibles to handcrafted items will be set up at Westside Drive and Kerr street on the following Saturdays this summer – June 09th, July 14th and August 11, 2018.